lyubogeorgiev/Java-Advanced/Stack_Queue/README.md

 The problem was solved by using 2 queues, as first is the main one, and using the second one as temporary storage, then transfer the elements back to the first one at the end of each iteration.

+Exercise 10 - Robotics
+-

+Two queues are used to imitate the assembly line and the line of robots, available and not to work.
+The data of how long does it take to a robot to get job done and if it is taken and when will be available is stored to a map, where key is the name of the robot and for value there is a Array of Long with first value of how long does it take to a robot to get a job done and second value of at what time the robot is available.